gotson/komga-website/website/docs/community.md

 ## MangaBox

-> [MangaBox](https://github.com/zpaolo11x/mangabox) is a simple Electron client for Komga.
+> [MangaBox](https://zpaolo11x.github.io/mangabox/) is a streamlined multi-platform client for Komga.